Welcome to the Toddler Program

 Our Teachers

-Experienced: Colleen has been with us since 2007, Drew has been with us since 2022, Lauren B. has been with us since 2011 and Brianna has been with us since 2017.
+Experienced: Colleen has been with us since 2007, Roxy has been with us since 2013, Lauren B. has been with us since 2011 and Brianna has been with us since 2017.
 Our experienced teachers truly enjoy working with toddlers.

 Loving: Our teachers sing songs, and do finger plays with the children and model motions and gestures toddlers can do with them while singing along or saying the words.
 The teachers facilitate imitation and pretend play with the toddlers by providing toys such as dolls, dishes, cars, trucks or blocks that can be used for pretend play.
 Teachers will talk about what your toddler is feeling whether your child is happy, excited, sad or upset.
 Teachers will comfort your toddler by talking with him/her about where you are going and when you will return.
 Parents are asked to bring in family photos to post in the classroom which are available for the children to see throughout the day.